UpWeb Digital Marketing Solutions | Based in Australia

 There's another reason why I believe this review to be phoney.
 Putting my Sherlock Holmes cap on I noticed how professional the background is in Mr Williams' testimonial so he's really gone to great lengths to ensure the presentation from his office in Birmingham in the UK is truly professional.
 Why does it matter where he's recording the video from I hear you ask and why am I even mentioning it unless of course, he's not really in Birmingham at all but is instead in Australia.
 Why do I say that?
 Take a look at another video that I found on YouTube of Dave Adamson, this one was posted on May 24th 2012 just six months before I signed up to one of his black hat search engine optimisation packages.
 I'm assuming it was recorded from his "office" which is his home in Springwood, Australia but how strange, the background in his video is almost identical to the one used by Mr Williams who was in his office at the other side of the world in Birmingham in the UK.
 The only difference seems to be the lighting.
 What a coincidence.

 With a little more digging I discovered the video was also uploaded to the website of a company called YadaYada Marketing who are based in Clearwater Florida and they state the testimonial is regarding a great SEO service that they've been using which achieved "awesome results".
 That's pretty strange coming from a company who themselves offer search engine optimisation services.

 YadaYada Marketing are in the USA, UpWeb are in Australia and Mr Williams is a very happy customer in Birmingham in the UK.
-Whilst I'm not entirely certain what's going on one thing I can say for sure is that it all sounds very strange.
+Whilst I'm not entirely certain what's going on, one thing I can say for sure is that it all sounds very fishy.

 Having replied to Dave's email in which he said he would refund my money, I waited patiently to see what happened next.